dotnet/csharplang/proposals/dictionary-expressions.md

 *Collection expression conversions* require implicit conversions for each element.
 The element conversion rules are now differentiated based on whether the *element type* of the target type is `KeyValuePair<,>`.
-(That includes target types other than dictionary types.)

 If the *element type* is a type *other than* `KeyValuePair<,>`, the rules are *unchanged* from *language version 12* other than **clarifications**: